Maple syrup: Old grading system

 The Vermont Agency of Agriculture Food and Markets used a similar grading system of colour, and is roughly equivalent, especially for lighter syrups, but using letters: "AA", "A", etc. The Vermont grading system differed from the US system in maintaining a slightly higher standard of product density (measured on the Baumé scale).
 New Hampshire maintained a similar standard, but not a separate state grading scale.
-The Vermont-graded product had 0.9 percent more sugar and less water in its composition than US-graded.
+The Vermont-graded product had 0.9 per cent more sugar and less water in its composition than US-graded.
 One grade of syrup not for table use, called commercial or Grade C, was also produced under the Vermont system.

 Packing regulations

-In Canada, the packing of maple syrup must follow the "Packing" conditions stated in the Maple Products Regulations, or utilize the equivalent Canadian or imported grading system.
+In Canada the packing of maple syrup must follow the "Packing" conditions stated in the maple products regulations, or utilize the equivalent Canadian or imported grading system.